alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 I'm converting more and more of my local data to be stored in static websites -- paperwork I've scanned, screenshots I've taken, and web pages I've bookmarked.
 I really like this approach.

-I got a lot of positive feedback on the post, but the most common reply was "can you give an example".
+I got a lot of positive feedback on the post, but the most common reply was "can you give an example or tutorial".
 People wanted to see examples of the HTML and JavaScript I was using, or for me to share my source code.

 I deliberately omitted any code from the original post, because I wanted to focus on the concept, not the detail.
 I was trying to persuade you that static websites are a good idea for storing small archives and data sets, and I didn't want to get distracted by implementation ideas or code snippets.

 There's also no single code base I could share – every site I build is different, and the code is often scrappy or poorly documented.

-NO ONE SITE THAT IMPLEMENTS EVERYTHING
-SOME SITES HAVE HARD-CODED DETAILS THAT WOULD DISTRACT FROM EGNERAL PICTURE
+I've built dozens of small sites this way, and there's no site that serves as a good exemplar -- they all implement a subset of my ideas, or have hard-coded details that would distract from the overall approach.
 It would be difficult to read or understand what's going on.

 However, there's clearly an appetite for that sort of explanation, so this follow-up post will discuss the "how" rather than the "why".